rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/install-rsp.md

-# Installing RStudio Server Pro
+# Installing RStudio Workbench

 You have already installed R from pre-compiled binaries.
 In this session you:

-* Review the RStudio Server Pro installation checklist
+* Review the RStudio Workbench installation checklist
-* Install RStudio Server Pro
+* Install RStudio Workbench
 * Discuss architecture and some best practices